Have you ever experienced low back pain?

 >> Insert video <<

-Have you ever been to Pilates, or gone to the gym and been told to “find neutral” or keep your spine in neutral while you move?
+Have you ever been to Pilates, or gone to the gym and been told to “find neutral” or to “keep your spine in neutral” while you move?
+Often therapists (from physio’s to osteopaths, from chiropractors to massage therapists) will tell you to get your spine into a neutral position to minimize stress or load on painful tissues.
 Perhaps, you haven’t, but I can almost certainly guarantee you’ve been told at some point to “sit up straight”, to “stop slouching” or to “stand tall”.
 Well, there is a lot of controversy about this advice in current research; but much of that controversy depends (like everything) on how you view it.

 Optimal posture can improve joint function, enhance load sharing through your musculoskeletal system, take stress off the ligaments and certain parts of the discs, optimise your performance, minimise risk of injury and improve (or reflect) your state of mind.
 However, if you are made to feel bad that your posture is “suboptimal” or told that your pain is all down to poor posture, then the likelihood of a postural focus alone helping with all the benefits mentioned above, is limited.